Skip to main content

 5. At least one strategy exists for the vault.

-6. The vault is listed and available in the Superform catalog.
+6. The vault is visible and available in Superform distribution surfaces.

 See Setup Checklist for the canonical readiness flow.